KamiYomu/kamiyomu.github.io/src/KamiYomu.Docs/docs/crawler-agents/create.md

   </ItemGroup>
 </Project>
 ```
+{: .warning }
 > **⚠️ Important**: Include `kamiyomu-crawler-agents` in `<PackageTags>` to enable KamiYomu discovery.
+{: .warning }

+The project file (`.csproj`) includes the package `KamiYomu.CrawlerAgents.Core`.

+`KamiYomu.CrawlerAgents.Core` natively references `PuppeteerSharp`, which can be used to create and control a Chromium browser instance.

+The default Chromium installation configuration is available in the project's [Dockerfile](https://github.com/KamiYomu/KamiYomu/blob/main/src/KamiYomu.Web/Dockerfile)

+Web scraping can be performed using the `HtmlAgilityPack` library.
+We recommend reviewing the existing crawler agents to understand how to construct the core objects: `PagedResult<T>`, `Manga`, `Chapter`, and `Page`.

 ## Step 2: Implement the ICrawlerAgent Interface